shaniadicen/hexed-game-ai/README.md

 A java program that plays a custom standard two-player game called Hexed!

 ## Requirements
-This is an AI program that will be able to play the standard game Hexed!.
+This is an AI program that plays the standard game Hexed!.
 A standard game is basically an open information, deterministic, two-player, turn-taking and zero-sum game.
 The game uses a virtual board game where the board consists of multiple combined hexagon with a set of 9 columns and 7 and 6 rows.

 Game Download: [Hexed!](http://bit.ly/38muW4X)\
 To run the game's UI, please download [eazfuscator](https://www.gapotchenko.com/eazfuscator.net) or the game won't execute.